harelsegev/INDXRipper/README.md

 ### The --deleted-dirs switch

-INDXRipper will not output entries in deleted directories by default.
-This can be changed using the --deleted-dirs switch.
-In this mode, files may be outputted with partial paths.

-#### $Orphan

-Files and folders listed under **$Orphan** are deleted.
-Their parent folder is also deleted, and their full path cannot be resolved.

-#### \<Unknown\>

-A deleted directory may have some of its clusters overwritten by another directory.
+A deleted directory may have some of its clusters overwritten, either by a file - or by another directory.
 This means the index records found in a deleted directory may actually belong to a different directory.

+INDXRipper resolves the full path for the files in each index record separately, based on the parent file reference field of the first entry in the record.
+This means files should always be placed in their correct paths.

+#### Partial paths

+Some files and folders may be listed under **/$Orphan**.
+This means they are deleted, their parent folder is also deleted, and their full path could not be resolved.

-A file listed under **\<Unknown\>** may or may not be deleted.
-Its entry was found in a deleted directory, but INDXRipper could not tell if this deleted directory is indeed this file's parent directory.
+If a file is listed under **\<Unknown\>**, on the other hand, it doesn't mean it's deleted.
+The entry was found in a deleted directory, and INDXRipper could not determine its parent directory.

 ## Limitations
 * The tool may give false results.